• Skip to primary navigation

 Why You Should Make this Recipe

-Caramel Millionaire Shortbread is such a memorable dessert that is surprisingly simple to make.
-It is decadent, satisfying, messy, comforting and rich without being too sweet.
-Perfect to serve with afternoon tea, your tastebuds will instantly be transported back to childhood memories of familiar flavours.
+Caramel Millionaire Shortbread is such a memorable dessert that’s surprisingly simple to make.
+It is decadent, satisfying, comforting and rich without being too sweet.
+Perfect for afternoon tea, your taste buds will instantly be transported back to childhood bakery memories.

 Ingredients and Substitutions

 Millionaire shortbread is made with a few basic ingredients: butter, flour and sugar for the base, caramel for the middle layer and melted chocolate for the topping.
 As such, it is easy to adapt this recipe to suit your dietary requirements.
-Check out the FAQ section for suggestions to jazz up this recipe.
+Check out the FAQ section for suggestions to further elevate this recipe.

 Showing the ingredients needed to make caramel millionaire shortbread.
 Caramel sauce, chocolate chips, flour, butter and sugar.

-Flour: we are using all-purpose flour to create the crumbly texture of our shortbread base.
+Flour: All-purpose flour creates the crumbly texture of our shortbread base.
 If you are gluten-free, substitute with a 1-to-1 GF flour replacement.
 I highly recommend Bob’s Red Mill.

-Sugar: white sugar is perfect in shortbread but if you want to elevate the flavours, feel free to substitute with golden, yellow or even brown sugar.
+Sugar: White sugar is perfect in shortbread, but if you want to elevate the flavours, substitute with golden, yellow or even brown sugar.
 This would taste amazing with a molasses undertone.

 Caramel: Check out my 3-ingredient, 5-minute caramel sauce for the middle layer of this recipe.

-Chocolate: to ensure this is allergy-safe, I am using plant-based chocolate chips.
-You could also cut up a bar of chocolate if that is all you have in your pantry.
+Chocolate: I am using plant-based chocolate chips, but you can also cut up a bar of chocolate if that is all you have in your pantry.
 Substitute with your favourite chocolate chips if you are not dairy-free.

 How to Make Millionaire Shortbread